MitjaBezensek/SharpBucket/Readme.md

 [![Build status](https://ci.appveyor.com/api/projects/status/jtlni3j2fq3j6pxy/branch/master?svg=true)](https://ci.appveyor.com/project/MitjaBezenek/sharpbucket/branch/master)
 [![NuGet Version and Downloads count](https://buildstats.info/nuget/SharpBucket)](https://www.nuget.org/packages/SharpBucket/)

-SharpBucket is a .Net wrapper for the Bitbucket's REST API.
+SharpBucket is a .Net wrapper for the [Bitbucket Cloud's REST APIs](https://developer.atlassian.com/bitbucket/api/2/reference/).
 It is written in in C#.
 With it you can have all the data of your repositories / issues at your fingertips.

 ## How to get started
 ### Installation